- Nearly twenty years' experience in information security and software development.

 - Implementing SCREAM

 - Erlang Factory, San Francisco, CA, USA, Mar 25 2010

-- United States Department of Defense (other agencies attending), The Pentagon, Arlington, VA, USA, Jan 28 2009
+- By special invitation of the United States Army, presented to the United States Department of Defense (other agencies attending), The Pentagon, Arlington County, VA, USA Jan 28 2009

 - CVE-2011-0234 Multi-Platform WebKit Memory Corruption Vulnerability